arjunthakur08/django-tricks/README.md

 ```

-#### Note : See the comments in the urls.py for the default values .
+#### Note :memo: : See the comments in the urls.py for the default values .
 For more details, dive into the [documentation](https://docs.djangoproject.com/en/1.11/topics/auth/default/#all-authentication-views) or directly in the [django/contib/auth/views.py file](https://github.com/django/django/blob/master/django/contrib/auth/views.py)

 ----------------------------------------------------------------------------------------------------------------------------------------